black-hole-group/gpumonty/docs/_build/html/_sources/api/kernels.rst.txt

 kernels.cu
 ============

-Documentation for the core CUDA kernels used in the simulation.
+This page documents the functions defined in kernels.cu. kernels.cu contains the CUDA kernels used in the simulation and some extra functions.

 .. doxygenfile:: kernels.h
    :project: GPUmonty